News

 Gaines' Mill Battlefield

-The Richmond Battlefields Association held its first public tour at the Gaines' Mill Battlefield.
-Renowned historian Edwin C. Bearss regaled a large crowd on the significance of the June 27, 1862, battle.
-Despite the intrusion of a severe thunderstorm, participants enjoyed the opportunity to stand with Ed on the battlefield on the 140th anniversary of the battle.
+RBA hosted its inaugural public tour at the Gaines’ Mill battlefield, featuring a presentation by the renowned historian Edwin C. Bearss.
+Addressing a large crowd, Bearss spoke on the strategic significance of the June 27, 1862, engagement.
+Despite the sudden arrival of a severe thunderstorm, participants welcomed the rare opportunity to stand on the historic ground with Bearss on the exact 140th anniversary of the battle.
+This debut event marked a successful first chapter in the RBA’s mission to connect the public with Richmond’s preserved landscapes.

 June 2002